 What is a Dental Implant?

-Since 1990, we’ve been placing implants and had treated successfully thousands of cases.
+Since 1989, we’ve been placing implants and have successfully treated thousands of cases.

 What’s “Teeth in a Day”?